70% off

 FOB Pricing

 The goods are placed free on board a carrier at a specific location under this pricing strategy.
 It is at this location that the title to and responsibility of the goods gets passed on to the consumer.
-Furthermore, the consumer pays for the freight from the factory to the destination.
-Hence, the closer the customer destination, the lower the price, and vice versa.
+The consumer pays for the freight from the factory to the destination, so the closer the customer destination, the lower the price, and vice versa.

 Uniform Delivered Pricing

-This pricing strategy is in contrast to FOB pricing.
-Thus, a company charges the same price plus freight for the products under this strategy.
-This is irrespective of the location of the customers.
-Furthermore, the freight cost is levied on the basis of average freight cost.
+This pricing strategy is in contrast to FOB pricing, a company charges the same price plus freight for the products under this strategy.
+This is irrespective of the location of the customers, so the freight cost is levied on the basis of average freight cost.

 Zone Pricing

-This pricing strategy falls somewhere between FOB pricing and uniform – delivered pricing strategies.
-Thus, the company sets up two or more zones under zone pricing.
-The customers that fall in a particular zone pay the same price.
-This is to say farther the zone, the higher would be the price of the products and vice versa.
+This pricing strategy falls somewhere between FOB pricing and uniform, delivered pricing strategies.
+The company sets up two or more zones under zone pricing, and customers that fall in a particular zone pay the same price.
+So, the zone, the higher would be the price of the products and vice versa.

 Basing – Point Pricing